William Henry (missionary): Family

 Henry's family life affected his reputation.
 He married, firstly, Sarah, in Sligo in October 1794.
 Their child, Sarah, was the first child born after the missionaries arrived at Tahiti in May 1797.
 The fourth child, William Ebenezer, was born in Australia, in December 1810 in "the house appointed for a school and chapel in the district called Eastern Farms or Kissing Point".
 Sarah the daughter married William Bland in 1817, but the marriage was not happy.

 After Sarah's death in 1812, and leaving his children in Tahiti, Henry returned to Sydney in 1813 seeking a second wife.
 He chose Ann Shepherd, the 16-year-old daughter of his friend, James Shepherd of Kissing Point.
 William and Ann were married by the Reverend Samuel Marsden at Parramatta on 1 June 1813.
 Henry's conduct shocked some.
 The first of their ten children was born on the island of Mo'orea (Eimeo) in August 1814.
-Both of Ann'a brothers visited her in Tahiti.
+Both of Ann's brothers visited her in Tahiti.
 James Shepherd joined them on the island of Mo'orea, in 1816, then joined the Church Missionary Society and became a missionary, in New Zealand.
 Isaac Shepherd came to Tahiti in 1818 with John Gyles, a missionary who had been sent to establish sugar cultivation and a mill on the island.
 They worked on the project for a year without success and Isaac returned to Sydney in late 1819.
 The Henry children were sent to Sydney for brief periods, the boys to serve apprenticeships and the girls to improve their "education, needlework and house keeping".
 Some of the children lived with other missionary families in Sydney.
 Five year old Josiah, their fifth child, was sent to live with his grandfather Shepherd at Kissing Point in 1827.
 Joseph Smith the coffee planter in 1835 married Elizabeth Henry (born 1816).

 In the eyes of his colleagues in Tahiti and in Sydney, Henry's missionary achievements were overshadowed by the behaviour of the children of both his marriages.
 Brought up as Tahitian, speaking Tahitian as their first language, they mixed freely with native children, adopting their sexual and social habits, such as tattooing.
 The Henry children were regarded as social outcasts, the despair of missionary families in the islands and in Sydney where they were sent to learn European ways, accusations of drunkenness, idolatry and promiscuity filled reports to London.
 Several of the Henry boys turned to trade running guns, liquor, sandalwood and supplies around the islands.
 The exploits of Captain Samuel Pinder Henry, a son of Henry's first marriage, and Captain George Henry, eldest son of Ann's ten children, became part of the Pacific sea-farers' folklore.